 - You have a wide range of customers who want to upload data in various formats.
 Their data lacks consistency and organization, so it requires manual cleaning and transformation before being ingested into your system.
 Even worse, the lack of data formatting and validation prevents a successful import causing.

-- Unorganized data needs to be validated before it can become usable data.
+- Unstructured data needs to be validated before it can become usable data.
 This forces your engineering team to focus on data wrangling to make sense of the data rather than other valuable projects.

 - Customers may ask for specific data requests and configurations when uploading data, which takes support from engineering, product, and customer service teams.

 - Churn can increase when customers have paid for your product, but are unable to use it effectively.
 This frustration and dissatisfaction from the beginning slows customer momentum and results in higher churn.

 The ultimate goal of data onboarding is to seamlessly ingest customer data into an operational system so the customer can successfully use that product.
 By working with hundreds of companies across various industries and sizes, we've found several benefits to using a CSV importer to streamline the process.

 CSV Importer: 6 Advantages for Onboarding Customer Data